libra/website/docs/libra-protocol.md

 **Mempool**

-* Mempool is in-memory buffer that holds the transactions that are ‘waiting’ to be executed.
+* Mempool is a buffer that holds the transactions that are ‘waiting’ to be executed.
 * When a new transaction is added to a validator's mempool, this validator's mempool shares this transaction with the mempools of other validators in the system.

 **Consensus**